cardanoapi/autonomous-agents/autonomous_agent_api/README.md

 ```bash
   docker compose up
 ```

 This will start the server at http://localhost:8000/.
 Make sure that the Postgres Database container is running as well.

-This will start the server at http://localhost:8000/.
-Make sure that the Postgres Database container is running as well.